symonk/log-analyse/README.md

 `log-analyse` is **not** a tool for basic grepping files at scale.
 It is a tool for monitoring log files for particular pattern matches and taking actions when those cases arise.
-These actions can vary and will be eventually be exposed via a hookable plugin system.
+These triggers can vary and will be eventually be exposed via a hookable plugin system.

 `log-analyse` allows scanning hundreds of log files for pre-determined pattern matches.